 See my guide on how to use an Instant Pot.

-This recipe for Instant Pot Corn on the Cob makes perfectly tender sweet corn.
-Pressure cooker corn on the cob is quick, easy and foolproof!
-Once you learn how to cook corn in your Instant Pot, you won’t want to cook corn on the cob any other way.
+This Instant Pot Corn on the Cob recipe makes perfectly tender sweet corn.
+Cooking corn in the Instant Pot is quick, easy and foolproof!

-Corn on the cob is a delicious side dish for my turkey burger recipe, grilled chicken breast, pulled pork and Instant Pot ribs.
-Use your leftover cooked corn on the cob to make corn salad.
+Corn on the cob is a delicious side dish for this Turkey Burger Recipe, Grilled Chicken Breast and Instant Pot Pulled Pork.
+Or use cooked corn on the cob to make Corn Salad.

 Instant Pot corn on the cob is seriously life-changing.
-If you usually boil corn on the cob, you have to try cooking corn in your Instant Pot instead!
+If you usually boil corn on the cob, you have to try cooking corn in the Instant Pot instead!

 If you’re new to cooking with an Instant Pot, my easy beginner’s guide with Instant Pot instructions has been helpful to many readers.
 I’ve also rounded up some of my very favorite Instant Pot recipes.